SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 JSON matcher
 ------------
-This request matcher will transform both matcher value and string to match as JSON objects and then match on the equality of those objects.
+Transforms both the matcher value and string to match into JSON objects and then evaluates their equality.

 Example
 """""""